github-education-resources/GitHubGraduation-2021/README.md

 # Who can apply 📝
 We invite any student that has graduated, or plans to graduate, in 2021 to apply to the yearbook.
 This includes bootcamps, code camps, high school graduates, Master's graduates, Ph.
 D. Graduates, etc.

-The eligibility criteria are -
+The eligibility criteria are as follows-
 1. You have been verified as a student with the GitHub Student Developer Pack.
 Not yet a part of the Pack?
 [Apply here](https://education.github.com/discount_requests/student_application?utm_source=2021-06-05-GitHubGraduation).
 2. You have not participated in a past GitHub Graduation event.